uphold/github-changelog-generator/README.md

   Options:

     -h,   --help                       output usage information
-    -b, --base-branch <name>         [optional] specify the base branch name - master by default -f, --future-release <version>   [optional] specify the next release version -t, --future-release-tag <name>  [optional] specify the next release tag name if it is different from the release version -l, --labels <names>             [optional] labels to filter pull requests by -o, --owner <name>               [optional] owner of the repository -r, --repo <name>                [optional] name of the repository --rebuild                        rebuild the full changelog
+    -b,   --base-branch <name>         [optional] specify the base branch name - master by default -f,   --future-release <version>   [optional] specify the next release version -t,   --future-release-tag <name>  [optional] specify the next release tag name if it is different from the release version
+    -rtp, --release-tag-prefix         [optional] release tag prefix to consider when finding the latest release, useful for monorepos
+    -cfp, --changed-files-prefix       [optional] changed files prefix to consider when finding pull-requests, useful for monorepos
+    -l,   --labels <names>             [optional] labels to filter pull requests by -o,   --owner <name>               [optional] owner of the repository -r,   --repo <name>                [optional] name of the repository --rebuild                          rebuild the full changelog
 ```

 To generate a changelog for your GitHub project, use the following command: